DataScienceHamburg/QuartoBookSample/README.md

-# QuartoBookSample
+# Quarto Book Sample

-This is the sample code for the medium article on Quarto Book
+This is the sample code for the medium article on Quarto Book.